txthinking/brook/README.md

 - **--withoutBrookProtocol**: When server is brook wsserver or brook wssserver or brook quicserver, the data will not be encrypted with brook protocol

-## tproxy

-Run as transparent proxy, a router gateway, both TCP and UDP, only works on Linux, [src <-> $ brook tproxy <-> $ brook server/wsserver/wssserver/quicserver <-> dst].
-OpenWRT: https://www.txthinking.com/talks/articles/brook-openwrt-en.article

-- **--address**="": When server is brook wsserver or brook wssserver or brook quicserver, specify address instead of resolving addresses from host, such as 1.2.3.4:443

-- **--blockDomainList**="": One domain per line, Suffix match mode. https://, http:// or local file absolute path.
-Like: https://txthinking.github.io/bypass/example_domain.txt

-- **--bypassCIDR4List**="": One CIDR per line, https://, http:// or local file absolute path, like: https://txthinking.github.io/bypass/example_cidr4.txt

-- **--bypassCIDR6List**="": One CIDR per line, https://, http:// or local file absolute path, like: https://txthinking.github.io/bypass/example_cidr6.txt

-- **--bypassDomainList**="": One domain per line, Suffix match mode. https://, http:// or local file absolute path.
-Like: https://txthinking.github.io/bypass/example_domain.txt

-- **--bypassGeoIP**="": Bypass IP by Geo country code, such as US

-- **--ca**="": When server is brook wssserver or brook quicserver, specify ca instead of insecure, such as /path/to/ca.pem

-- **--disableA**: Disable A query

-- **--disableAAAA**: Disable AAAA query

-- **--dnsForBypass**="": DNS server for resolving domains in bypass list.
-Such as 223.5.5.5:53 or https://dns.alidns.com/dns-query?address=223.5.5.5:443, the address is required (default: 223.5.5.5:53)

-- **--dnsForDefault**="": DNS server for resolving domains NOT in list (default: 8.8.8.8:53)

-- **--dnsListen**="": Start a DNS server, like: ':53'.
-MUST contain IP, like '192.168.1.1:53', if you expect your gateway to accept requests from clients to other public DNS servers at the same time

-- **--doNotRunScripts**: This will not change iptables and others if you want to do by yourself

-- **--insecure**: When server is brook wssserver or brook quicserver, client do not verify the server's certificate chain and host name

-- **--link**="": brook link.
-This will ignore server, password, udpovertcp, address, insecure, withoutBrookProtocol, ca, tlsfingerprint

-- **--listen, -l**="": Listen address, DO NOT contain IP, just like: ':8888'.
-No need to operate iptables by default! (default: :8888)

-- **--password, -p**="": Password

-- **--redirectDNS**="": It is usually the value of dnsListen.
-If the client has set custom DNS instead of dnsListen, this parameter can be intercepted and forwarded to dnsListen.
-Usually you don't need to set this, only if you want to control it instead of being proxied directly as normal UDP data.

-- **--server, -s**="": brook server or brook wsserver or brook wssserver or brook quicserver, like: 1.2.3.4:9999, ws://1.2.3.4:9999, wss://domain.com:443/ws, quic://domain.com:443

-- **--tcpTimeout**="": time (s) (default: 0)

-- **--tlsfingerprint**="": When server is brook wssserver, select tls fingerprint, value can be: chrome

-- **--udpTimeout**="": time (s) (default: 0)

-- **--udpovertcp**: When server is brook server, UDP over TCP

-- **--withoutBrookProtocol**: When server is brook wsserver or brook wssserver or brook quicserver, the data will not be encrypted with brook protocol

 ## link

 Generate brook link